kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 }
 ```

-With a general helper method to retrieve a standard printer for unit testing
+A standard printer for unit testing can be retrieved with a general helper method

 ```
 static class Helper